How it works

 If the rest of the building doesn't comply with the current Building Code

-You must make upgrades to the entire building so that it complies with the requirements for means of escape from fire and, if required, access and facilities for people with disabilities.
+You must provide an assessment on the compliance level of the entire building and propose upgrades so that it complies with the requirements for means of escape from fire and, if required, access and facilities for people with disabilities.

 The rules for managing building alterations are mainly contained in section 112 of the Building Act.